W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vi-the-rewards-of-god/index.md

 ⁷Your other life has continued without interruption, and has been and always will be totally unaffected by your attempts to dissociate it.

 ::: details Expanded
-The ego does not recognize the real source of ‘threat’, and if you associate yourself with the ego, you do not understand the situation as it [the situation] is.
+The ego does not recognize the real source of “threat’, and if you associate yourself with the ego, you do not understand the situation as it [the situation] is.
 ²Only your allegiance to it [the ego] gives the ego any power over you.
 ³I have spoken of the ego as if it [the ego] were a separate thing, acting on its [the-ego’s] own.
 ⁴This [speaking of the ego as if the ego were a separate thing] was necessary to persuade you that you cannot dismiss it [the ego] lightly, and must realize how much of your thinking is ego-directed.